 No!
 There is a common and enduring misconception that it is illegal to photograph minors without parental consent.
 It is not illegal (providing the images are not indecent and you are not harassing your subject) and consent is not required.
 However it is certainly true that nowadays anyone taking pictures of children is likely to become an object of suspicion, photographers are frequently questioned by the police who often aren’t clear about the law themselves!

 The copyright holder is free to publish and sell images for artistic use such as postcards and art prints.
-However commercial usage (sale of images for advertising) would normally require the property owner’s permission.
+However commercial usage (sale of images for advertising) advises the property owner’s permission.
 Photographers usually gain consent/release in advance of any shoot as a section within their Contracts or Terms of Business.

 There is currently no issue with photography in a public place (where there could be no expectation of privacy) nor is it a requirement that the photographer gain parental consent to include a child in the frame.
 As the law stands, a photographer does not need to gain the consent of anyone who appears in the frame, in the vast majority of cases that would not even be feasible, and I’m sure we’ve all been photographed in some way whilst we’re out and about.
 The photographer may sell their images, providing the pictures aren’t sold/passed on for the purpose of advertising something (this relates to prominently recognizable individuals rather than general crowd scenes).
 If the event takes place on private property where the site-holder prohibits photography (it will usually say this on the tickets or on the published Terms and Conditions) then no pictures can be taken without specific dispensation.
 Some concerts and museums are an example of this.

-Shop the best propranolol 20 mg uses 80 mg Supplement - Fat-Soluble B1 products at Swanson Health Products.
-Trusted since 1969, we offer trusted quality and great I went to a friends wedding recently and pictures of myself and my family have appeared on the photographers website and Facebook page.
-I’m not happy that these pictures can be viewed.
+I went to a friends wedding recently and pictures of myself and my family have appeared on the photographers website and Facebook page.
+I’m not happy that these pictures can be viewed

 As opposed to personal and recreational photography, and photographs which would be classified as artistic, educational, or newsworthy – photography which is specifically “commissioned for private and domestic purposes” should not be published without the consent of the Commissioner (client).
 Given that professional photographers need to be able to show recent work in order to gain new customers, professional wedding and portrait photographers will normally include a clause within their standard contracts which will state that the photographer reserves the right to use the images (which belong to the photographer by law) for publication and promotional purposes.
 The client has the right to restrict this, but it is also reasonable for the photographer to refuse to accept such a request – in which case the photographer would have to refuse to work with that customer.
 In other words, the client has the right to strike the clause from the contract, but the photographer equally has the right to reject the customer.
 Therefore in progressing with the photographer’s services the client has given consent for the photographer to place the images on their website etc. In fact it would be extremely unusual for a client to refuse to allow the photographer publish the work, and in general that would only tend to happen if military personnel were involved, or celebrities.